WilliamY97/Parkinsons-Vocal-Analysis-Model/README.md

 <center>

-NOTE: A PDF of this README exists in this repository as ProjectReport.pdf
+NOTE: A more in depth PDF of this README exists in this repository as ProjectReport.pdf
 <br>
 ## **<i>Suitability of Dysphonia Measurements for Diagnosis of Parkinson’s Disease</i>**
 </center>